Amanda Xu

 Service

-• WACM Mentoring Program, Co-Chair (UW-Madison's chapter of ACM-W, ACM's Women in Computing)
+• WACM Mentoring Program, Co-Chair (UW-Madison's chapter of ACM-W)

 • WACM Mentoring Program, Mentor